aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 Natural language, is pretty bad at expressing mathematical relations concisely; modern algebra, as Dijkstra argues, arised precisely when mathematicians gave up on trying to use natural language to represent equations.

-It is important however to note that nowadays computers are not just "computing machines"; well, in a sense they still are of course, but they're also tools for document and mutlimedia consumption, gaming consoles, video-editing devices, office work stations etc...
+It is important however to note that nowadays computers are not just "computing machines"; well, in a sense they still are of course, but they're also tools for document and multimedia consumption, gaming consoles, video-editing devices, office work stations etc...

 It often happens that the kind of information a user needs to describe to a computer isn't akin to densely-packed mathematical concepts; but rather to everyday concepts, concepts that are best expressed using the words and mechanisms of natural language.

-Tradional "naturalisitic" languages such as COBOL or Applescript have also been accused of being more verbose than the competing "non-naturalistic" languages, for using "English" syntax; however, it is to be noted that languages like the two previously mentioned ones are best regarded as classical procedural/imperative languages with a "natural language sugarcoating on top" (a vague surface resemblance to natural language); they are not built on any deeper naturalistic principles.
+Traditional "naturalistic" languages such as COBOL or Applescript have also been accused of being more verbose than the competing "non-naturalistic" languages, for using "English" syntax; however, it is to be noted that languages like the two previously mentioned ones are best regarded as classical procedural/imperative languages with a "natural language sugarcoating on top" (a vague surface resemblance to natural language); they are not built on any deeper naturalistic principles.

 ==== Is Expressiveness Succintness?